-But here a few first steps you can take.
+But here are a few first steps you can take.
 Install Google Analytics for measuring website traffic, its sources and engagement with specific content on the website.
-Use an inbound marketing software like Hubspot to begin gathering intelligence on specific leads that visit your site.
+Use an inbound marketing software like HubSpot to begin gathering intelligence on specific leads that visit your site.
 Agree upon a CRM (customer relationship management) software platform that will be used consistently throughout the company to track the status of leads in the pipeline and the stage of deals that are in the works.

 A written process for sharing data between Marketing and Sales